marcostoll/FF-Forms/readme.md

 **MAX_FILE_SIZE** hidden field to your form's frontend.
 Additionally you may limit potential file uploads to a maximum file size within your **php.ini** configuration (**upload_max_filesize**).

-## Examples for Processing and Validating Post Data
+## Examples of Processing and Validating Post Data

     use FF\Forms;